-We’ve lived through a tumultuous year.
+We’ve lived through pandemic times.
 Optimistically or pessimistically, we gird our loins and brace for impact.
 It is a good time for the question-authority contemplation.

 So, I have a few observations to help you, regardless of your religion or politics.